FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 TBD DIAGRAM of spectrum factor on spectrum

-Let's look at each in turn.
+Let's look at each category and common, popular or secure factors within each one.

 ### What you have